 - Garnish with extra rosemary, black pepper, chili flakes, or garlic if desired and serve with your choice of dip/sauce or as is.

-I used 6 oz fillet (skinned) of sizzlefish coho salmon.
-Feel free to use canned but it will cook faster, so watch the patties when cooking.
+Fish options: You can used 5 to 6 oz cooked salmon fillet (skinned), cooked.
+Canned salmon works as well but it will cook faster, so watch the patties when cooking.

 These are freezer friendly and great to make for meal prep or party prep.